sofillav/nmf_project/README.md

 # Nonnegative Matrix Factorization on LFW Dataset

-This project applies **Nonnegative Matrix Factorization (NMF)** to face images from the Labeled Faces in the Wild (LFW) dataset.
+This repository presents the final project for the course *Numerical Linear Algebra for Statistical Learning* at Universidad de la República, Uruguay.
+The project applies **Nonnegative Matrix Factorization (NMF)** to face images from the Labeled Faces in the Wild (LFW) dataset.
 It includes a custom implementation of the multiplicative updates algorithm by Lee and Seung, along with a thorough analysis of sparsity, reconstruction error, and visual interpretation of learned features.

 ## Repository Structure